Battles of Lexington and Concord: Search for militia supplies

-Colonel Smith divided troop arriving at Concord to carry out Gage's orders to search for supplies.
+Colonel Smith divided troops arriving at Concord to carry out Gage's orders to search for supplies.
 The 10th Regiment's company of grenadiers under Captain Mundy Pole secured the South Bridge, while about 100 men from seven companies of light infantry under Captain Parsons secured the North Bridge.
 The militiamen could see the British at North Bridge across cleared fields.
 Captain Parsons took four companies from the 5th, 23rd, 38th, and 52nd Regiments up the road 2 mi beyond the North Bridge to search Barrett's Farm, where intelligence indicated supplies could be found.
 Two companies from the 4th and 10th Regiments were stationed to guard their return route, and one company from the 43rd remained to guard the bridge itself.
 These companies, under relatively inexperienced commander Captain Walter Laurie were significantly outnumbered by the 400-plus militiamen.
 The concerned Captain Laurie sent a messenger to Smith requesting reinforcements.

 Using detailed information from Loyalist spies, grenadier companies searched the small town for military supplies.
 When they arrived at Ephraim Jones's tavern, by the jail on the South Bridge road, they found the door barred shut, and Jones refused them entry.
 According to Loyalists reports, Pitcairn knew cannon had been buried on the Jones property.
 Jones was ordered at gunpoint to show where the guns were buried.
 These were three massive pieces that fired 24-pound shot.
 The guns were much too heavy to use defensively, but quite effective against fortifications.
 The grenadiers smashed the trunnions of these guns so they could not be mounted.
 They also burned gun carriages found at the village meetinghouse.
 When the fire spread to the meetinghouse itself, local resident Martha Moulton persuaded the soldiers to help in a bucket brigade to save the building.
 The British threw most of the barrels of confiscated flour into a local millpond, rather than smashing them.
 They also threw 550 pounds of musket balls into the millpond.
 Only the damage done to the cannon was significant.
 All of the shot and much of the flour was recovered.
 The flour on the edges of the barrels had effectively caulked the barrels and preserved the remaining flour.
 General Gage had explicitly instructed Colonel Smith that "you will take care that the soldiers do not plunder the inhabitants, or hurt private property".
 Thus, the Regulars were generally scrupulous in their treatment of the civilians during the search, including paying for food and drink.
 The locals used this excessive politeness to advantage.
 They were able to misdirect British searches from several smaller caches of militia supplies.

 Barrett's Farm had been an arsenal weeks before, but few weapons remained on April 19.
 According to family legend, these were quickly buried in furrows to look like a planted crop.
 The British troops found no supplies of consequence there.